edouardlib/EliOS/README.md

 # Architecture
 1. MVVM implementation with .xib outsourced from Storyboard (Storyboard only used to implement navigation throw segways).
 2. DataManager abstraction (DataManager singleton class access throw observables than then could access prefences, local database and web services).
-3. Observable patern from ReactiveX to do none ui tasks.
+3. Observable pattern from ReactiveX to do none ui tasks.

 # Get start
 1. Install CocoaPods: From the command line, run sudo gem install cocoapods